croque-scp/notifier/README.md

 `daily`, `weekly`, `monthly` and `test`.

 The `test` channel will never be activated during normal usage.
-Note that user config setting for the `test` channel is hidden, and can be selected by executing the following JavaScript while editing a user config page:
+Note that the user config setting for the `test` channel is hidden, and can be selected by executing the following JavaScript while editing a user config
+page:

 ```js
 document.querySelector("[name=field-frequency]").value = "test"